spryker/spryker-docs/_drafts/oryx/setup.md

 ## Builders/bundlers

-Oryx framework is compatible with every modern frontend builder/bundler, such as rollup, vite, webpack, etc.
+The best choice to start with Oryx framework is Vite, but Oryx is also compatible with every modern frontend builder/bundler, such as rollup, parcel, webpack, etc.
-The only limitation it should support [exports](https://nodejs.org/api/packages.html#package-entry-points) entry point in package.json.
+The build tool must support [exports](https://nodejs.org/api/packages.html#package-entry-points) entry point in package.json as long as Oryx is using it in every package to split logical part of package into sub-packages.

 ## Packages

-All Oryx framework packages provides their code as ES Modules which is a standard in frontend web development nowadays.
+All Oryx framework packages provides their code as [ES Modules](https://nodejs.org/dist/latest-v13.x/docs/api/esm.html#esm_ecmascript_modules).